Code Switching, Multi-Style, Diglossia:

 Experiments in style-switching typography (print, e-book and web)

 In my new multi-script (and, of course, multi-weight) typeface “Koex Text”, style-switching between Roman and blackletter is an integral part of the design concept.
 The font family is designed to serve simplicity and an intended ‘lack of character’ (German term “Charakterlosigkeit” in its positive sense).
 The blackletter drawing is mainly inspired by Prussian publications such as seen in samples 1 and 2, although the vertical metrics were more tightly adjusted to one-another.
 OpenType features such as onum; liga; and especially dlig; are required to meet the demands, as well as decorative caps under the swsh; feature.
-However, it is crucial to clarify that a letter such as ſ cannot be automatically substituted from s, being a matter of typing rather than coding, as well as the letter-accented forms, such as , which donot equal to their present-day equivalents (ä or adieresis), requiring the ccmp; feature to work properly.
+However, it is crucial to clarify that a letter such as ſ cannot be automatically substituted from s, being a matter of typing rather than coding, as well as the letter-accented forms, such as aͤ, which donot equal to their present-day equivalents (ä or adieresis), requiring the ccmp; feature to work properly.

 Koex Text live webfont sample, to be compared to the screenshot on the right-hand side.